joke2k/faker/docs/index.rst

 Each of the generator properties (like ``name``, ``address``, and ``lorem``) are called "fake".
 A faker generator has many of them, packaged in "providers".
-Here is a list of the bundled formatters in the default locale.
+For a list of the bundled providers, see :doc:`providers`.

+For a list of third-party providers, see :doc:`communityproviders`.

 Localization
 ------------